Observing a Changing Hilbert-Space Inner Product

+Consistency of a changing Hilbert-space inner product with standard QM and the unobservability of such a change in closed systems have been investigated.
+A C$^*$-algebraic approach shows that a set of non-Hermitian operators comprises the observables of a quantum mechanical system if and only if the operators are Hermitian with respect to a new Hilbert-space inner product~\cite{SGH92}.
+Such a modified inner product is the key to proving the equivalence of PT-symmetric QM with the Dirac-von Neumann formulation of QM in the case of closed systems i.e., systems in which every time evolution is a unitary operation~\cite{BBJ02,Mos03a,Mos10a,Mos10b,Zno15,Mos18,ZWG19,JMCN19}.
+Furthermore, this equivalence implies that any change in inner product is unobservable in experiments on closed systems~\cite{Bro16}.
+Therefore, the above proposals that use the inner-product change for QIP tasks as well as the counter-factual claims are not applicable to closed systems.

-Evolution generated by PT-symmetric Hamiltonians has been implemented experimentally for applications including sensing~\cite{LZO+16,COZ+17}, cloaking~\cite{ZFZ+13,SFA15} and unidirectional propagation~\cite{RKEC10}.
-These experiments simulate PT-symmetric dynamics on classical~\cite{RME+10,SLZ+11,POS+14,ZZS+16} or quantum~\cite{XZB+17,LHL+19,XQW+19} systems by balancing loss and gain.
-Another way to simulate PT-symmetric Hamiltonians with real spectra is by dilating the non-unitary propagator to a non-local unitary operator over multiple subsystems, which has been demonstrated on qubit systems~\cite{ZHL13,TWY+16,WLG+19,XWZ+19,GZL+21}.
+Evolution generated by PT-symmetric Hamiltonians has been implemented experimentally for applications including sensing~\cite{LZO+16,COZ+17,HHW+17}, cloaking~\cite{ZFZ+13,SFA15} and unidirectional propagation~\cite{RKEC10}.
+These experiments simulate PT-symmetric dynamics on classical~\cite{RME+10,SLZ+11,POS+14,ZZS+16} or quantum~\cite{BDG+12,XZB+17,LHL+19,XQW+19} systems by balancing loss and gain.
+Another way to simulate PT-symmetric Hamiltonians with real spectra is by dilating the non-unitary propagator to a non-local unitary operator over multiple subsystems, which has been demonstrated on qubit systems~\cite{GS08a,GS08b,ZHL13,TWY+16,KAU17,HKW18,WLG+19,XWZ+19,GZL+21}.
 However, none of these simulation strategies involve effecting a change of inner product.

-We begin by constructing an operational framework, consistent with the C$^*$-algebraic formulation of QM, which accommodates a change in inner product between preparation and measurement.
-Moreover, our change in inner product is described by a quantum channel (henceforth assumed to be completely positive and trace non-increasing), which we show is tomographically observable.
-We connect our framework to the burgeoning topic of PT-symmetric QM.
-At the empirical level, we describe a potential experimental simulation for changing the inner product of a qubit by subjecting a qutrit to unitary evolution and neglecting the third Hilbert-space dimension during preparation and measurement but not during evolution.
+PT-symmetric Hamiltonians and a changing Hilbert-space inner product are known to be consistent with standard QM for closed systems, but they are not yet known to be consistent for open systems.
+To solve these outstanding problems, we construct an operational framework, consistent with the C$^*$-algebraic formulation of QM, which accommodates a change in inner product between preparation and measurement.
+Furthermore, neither PT symmetry nor a changing Hilbert-space inner product are observable in closed systems, but could be observable in open systems~\cite{Bro16}.
+We show our change in inner product is implemented by a quantum operation (henceforth assumed to be completely positive and trace non-increasing), which can be observed using tomography.
+Next we connect our framework to the burgeoning topic of PT-symmetric QM by explaining how an inner-product-changing quantum operation can be used to implement PT-symmetric dynamics in an open system.
+Finally, at the empirical level, we describe a potential experimental simulation for changing the inner product of a qubit by subjecting a qutrit to unitary evolution and neglecting the third Hilbert-space dimension during preparation and measurement but not during evolution.
+We also extend this simulation procedure to $d$-dimensional systems.